6mile/tvpo/playbooks/OPEN-SOURCE-PROJECT-TVPO-PLAYBOOK.md

 This TVPO Playbook is a step-by-step guide to threat modelling a public open-source project (OSP).
 You can use this Playbook to conduct your own threat model on source code you've written yourself, or source code that you are integrated into an application.
 Who owns the code isn't important, but understanding the risk related to that code is.

+### Target

+Our target for this Playbook is a single open-source repository.
+Let's use https://github.com/mjackson/unpkg as an example

+### Value

+This open-source project is used for a popular CDN that hosts Javascript libraries.
+It does this by mirroring NPM.
+The value to an attacker is that if you compromise this library, you potentially compromise a whole CDN and any other projects that use those resources.

+### Patterns

+Follow the Playbook Steps section to identify patterns that can be used by attackers.

+### Objectives

+1. Gain administrative access to the repo
+2. Compromise the maintainer of the project
+3. Deploy backdoor into the target repository
+4. Compromise companies using this package or CDN to steal intellectual property

 ### Playbook Steps

 1. Typically, an open-source project that you consume as a git repository will only involve 4 or 5 stages of the SSC: People, Developer Tools, Source Code, Integration, and sometimes Deployment.
 Use the ["Visualizing Software Supply Chains"](https://github.com/SecureStackCo/visualizing-software-supply-chain) to identify what software supply chain stages are involved in your target SSC.